Guns

 Mauser Model 1891 Engineer's Carbine

 The difference between mountain carbines, engineer's carbines and artillery carbines eludes me.
 I think the mountain carbine has an extra band with a bayonet lug.
 I've always thought of the plain ones like this as engineer's carbines.
 Feel free to correct me if I'm wrong.
 Unlike the 1894 Swedish carbine, which kicks like a mule, the '91 Argentine carbine is a joy to shoot.
 It looks a little nicer in the photo than in reality, but the bore is near mint.
 When I bought it, the guy had this Loewe built gun and a DWM.
-The DWMs came later and there are fewer of them, but his was in poorer condition, so I chose old age and condition over manufacturer's name.
+The DWMs came later and there are fewer of them, but his was in poorer condition, so I chose old age and condition over the manufacturer's name.

 Mauser Model 1891 Engineer's Carbine